Psyhackological/e-motion/README.md

    poetry install
    ```

-## Usage
+## :rocket: Usage

 This application can be run either directly using Poetry or within a virtual environment.
 After starting the application by any method, it can typically be accessed at [`http://127.0.0.1:7860`](http://127.0.0.1:7860).
+To close the server use `CTRL + C`.

 ### With Poetry